swikarpat/Real-time-Credit-Card-Fraud-Detection-with-GenAI-ML/README.md

 ## Overview

 This project implements a real-time credit card fraud detection system using machine learning, specifically focusing on anomaly detection techniques.
 The system is designed to be production-ready, with a modular code structure, comprehensive testing, and a REST API for real-time predictions.
-We also emphasize explainability, leveraging techniques like SHAP (SHapley Additive exPlanations) to provide insights into why a transaction is flagged as potentially fraudulent.
+There is also emphasize explainability, leveraging techniques like SHAP (SHapley Additive exPlanations) to provide insights into why a transaction is flagged as potentially fraudulent.

 ## Dataset